How to Apply: Neurodevelopmental Disabilities Program

 - Must be eligible for a Texas Physician-in-Training Permit.

-- To start Neurodevelopmental Disabilities training, must have completed one of the three options of pre-requisite training:
+- Must have completed one of the three options of pre-requisite training:

 - Two years of ACGME-accredited pediatrics residency training in the United States or Canada (this is included in our dual residency program)